Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Bills stats and trends

-- In Buffalo's six games this season, it has five wins against the spread.
+- In Buffalo's six games this year, it has five wins against the spread.

-- This season, the Bills won ATS in their only game as a favorite of 14 points or more.
+- The Bills covered the spread in their only game when favored by 14 points or more.

-- Buffalo's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Buffalo's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- Buffalo is 5-1 against the spread and 4-1 overall this season when the team records more than 29.6 points.
+- Buffalo is 5-1 against the spread and 4-1 overall in games when it scores more than 29.6 points.

-- In games that Buffalo totals over 414.9 yards, the team is 4-1 against the spread and 3-1 overall.
+- In games that Buffalo churns out more than 414.9 yards, the team is 4-1 against the spread and 3-1 overall.

-- The Bills have turned the ball over five times this season, four fewer than the Dolphins have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Dolphins.